tomyitav/markers-visualizer/README.md

-## react-redux-apollo-example
+## markers-visualizer

-Simple todo app, using react, typescript, Create React App, and redux.
-Can be used as react app starter
+Google maps app, using react, typescript, Create React App, and redux

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).